ISO 13485 Clause 6: Resource Management

 6.4 Work environment and contamination

-In regards to sterile medical devices the organization is required to document all requirements necessary to control contamination, and to maintain cleanliness during packaging.
+In regard to sterile medical devices the organization is required to document all requirements necessary to control contamination, and to maintain cleanliness during packaging.